 The West Virginia Corrections Academy will provide an Individual Training Report (ITR) for each student which identifies the courses and course hours taken.
-Eventually, the WVCA course prefix and course numbers will appear on the ITR as well as, the group of basic corrections academy courses and one or more of the four plans-of-study regarding specialized corrections academy courses that students may have taken.
+Eventually, the WVCA course prefix and course numbers will appear on the ITR as well as, the group of basic corrections academy courses and one or more of the four plansof-study regarding specialized corrections academy courses that students may have taken.
 See an example of a current ITR (basic corrections academy courses listed only) which is attached to this document.

 If a student completes the basic academy courses (10 credit hours) and one plan-of-study (29 credit hours), then the student will be awarded 39 credit hours of college credit.
 If the student completes the basic academy courses (10 credit hours) and multiple plans-of-study, then use the table above to determine the appropriate plans-of-study combination and credit hour award and add the basic academy course credit hours and plans-of-study credit hours together for the total credit hour award.
-If a student presents his/her ITR having completed the group of basic academy courses and a partial plan-of-study, then use the tables previously distributed and add the correction academy specialized course credit hours (two decimal places) together to determine the total specialized course credit hour award.
+If a student presents his/her ITR having completed the group of basic academy specialized course credit hours (two decimal places) together to determine the total specialized course credit hours award.
 Then, add the total specialized course credit hours to the basic academy courses credit hours (in this case, two decimal places) and use the integer (whole number) of the sum in reporting the total credit hour award.
 Please call me at (304) 424-8272 or email me at paul.milhoan@mail.wvu.edu if you have any questions.